 Eoin O'Connell

-Eoin O’Connell is an assistant professor of philosophy at Manhattan College.
+Eoin O’Connell is an assistant professor of philosophy at Manhattan University.
 His main area of research is ethics.
 He has published on Kant’s moral philosophy and retributive theories of punishment.
 O’Connell earned his doctorate in philosophy from Fordham University in 2009.

 Sarah Scott

-Sarah Scott is an assistant professor of philosophy at Manhattan College.
+Sarah Scott is an assistant professor of philosophy at Manhattan University.
 Scott earned her doctorate in philosophy from The New School for Social Research in 2011.
 She teaches and conducts research in ethics, 19th and 20th century continental philosophy, and the history of philosophy.
 Recent publications focus on the moral philosophy of Martin Buber.
-Besides serving as co-director for the Center for Ethics she is also a faculty advisor for the Manhattan College Film Society.
+Besides serving as co-director for the Center for Ethics she is also a faculty advisor for the Manhattan University Film Society.